secdev02/DeceptionFS/README.md

 https://github.com/gtworek/PSBits/tree/master/ProjFS

-Using Projected File System, we can do in User Mode, what we normally need a filter deiver for.
+Using Projected File System, we can do in User Mode, what we normally need a filter driver for.

 This repo is designed for 2 things.